Craving for some Marshmallow fluff? Looking for a Homemade Marshmallow Fluff Recipe?

 2 tsp. vanilla-infused bourbon (learn more about infusing your own liquors!)

-Boom!
-There you have it folks.
-You have a delicious marshmallow fluff to add to your favorite recipes.
-Consider adding a teaspoon of beet powder for color or cocoa powder for chocolate marshmallow cream!
+- Boom!
+There you have it, folks.
+You have a delicious marshmallow fluff to add to your favourite recipes.
+Consider adding a teaspoon of beet powder for colour or cocoa powder for chocolate marshmallow cream!